 No products in the cart.

-At Certhealth, we present an outstanding variety of heavy duty wheelchairs.
+At Certhealth, we present an outstanding variety of heavy-duty wheelchairs.
 Our store also has an extensive department of mobility aid accessories.
-Our customers can find plenty of options there to help fine tune their wheelchair for better functioning, and make sure the device is a perfect fit and functions well.
+Our customers can find plenty of options there to help fine-tune their wheelchair for better function, making the device a perfect fit for its user.

-Bariatric surgery is a division of medicine, the purpose of which is to offer people specific, fast and measurable results in weight loss.
-The large overweight reduces the self-esteem of a person, poses a serious threat to health, worsens the quality of life and significantly shortens its duration.
-We have gathered the best specialists in our field and the best solutions to offer our customers the most convenient step to a healthier, beautiful and long life.
+Bariatric surgery is a medical procedure designed to offer specific, fast and measurable results in weight loss.
+Being excessively overweight reduces self-esteem and poses a serious threat to health.
+Obesity worsens the patient’s quality of life and significantly shortens its duration.
+We have gathered the best specialists in our field and the best solutions, to offer our customers the most convenient steps to a healthy, beautiful and long life.